A use case is a powerful tool to both analyze and communication the software requirements.

 That’s one of the great tools or reasons to use a use case is that they are really a connection point.
 Both business and technical users should be able to really understand them and provide feedback on them.
 As business analysts, we use them as a communication tool, really, to literally bridge that gap or really connect people together, in terms of a common technique, common language about what the software will do.

-As a technical person, you might be looking for a way to communicate with your business stakeholders and get rid of that “text” speak, less about how the system does it and more about what the system does.
+As a technical person, you might be looking for a way to communicate with your business stakeholders, build stakeholder engagement, and get rid of that “text” speak, less about how the system does it and more about what the system does.
 That really is going to help speed up the communication and clarify and make sure you’re building what the business actually needs and wants when you sit down and work on the code.

 What is a Use Case?